 Only non-entitlement cities and counties are eligible to apply.
 All projects must address a national objective for the Community Development Block Grant program (CDBG): benefit to persons of low to moderate income, elimination of conditions of slum and blight, or assistance in addressing an urgent community need.

 Grants will be for an amount between $75,000 and $200,000.
-Priority will be given to innovative projects, to communities with lower average incomes, and to projects that address priorities cited in the state's Consolidated Plan.
-Proposals must be submitted no later than 4:30 p.m. on March 30.
+Priority will be given to projects which meet a well-documented need that ready to proceed, to communities with lower average incomes, and to projects that address priorities cited in the state's Consolidated Plan.
+Proposals must be submitted no later than 4:30 p.m. on March 28, 2019.
 Grant awards will be made before July 1.

 Since grants may only be made to cities or counties, interested parties should contact their Mayor or County Judge about sponsoring an application.
 All funded grants will be required to employ a professional administrator.
 Administrative fees will be paid from the grant.
 It is strongly recommended that applicants seek assistance in completing the application from the Planning & Development District that serves their area, or from a private professional administrator who has received training from the Arkansas Economic Development Commission.

 The ACEDP manual is intended as a reference manual for professional administrators and others who administer ACEDP grants.
 Included in the manual are the forms and reports that are required for documentation of compliance with federal and state laws and ACEDP policies.
 The manual was written primarily as a reference tool and not as a training document.

 Please visit our page on the Administrative Procedures Manual to read and download the documents.

 Consolidated Plan, Annual Action Plans & Performance Reports

 The State of Arkansas receives federal funds from the United States Department of Housing and Urban Development (HUD) for four statutory formula programs.
 The goals of the programs are to provide decent housing, provide a suitable living environment and to expand economic opportunities.